-At Drug Plastics, we take safe packaging seriously.
+At Drug Plastics, we take secure packaging seriously.
 That’s why every product we offer is designed and manufactured to help our customers help people live healthier, safer, happier lives.
 We manufacture a variety of child resistant closures that work with our bottles to make a complete child resistant packaging system.
-Our focus is understanding the packaging needs and challenges of the healthcare market.
+Our focus is understanding the packaging needs and challenges of the health, wellness, and lifestyle markets.

-This allows us to service producers of prescription drugs, over-the-counter medicines, supplements, vitamins, and medical and recreational cannabis better than anyone else.
-We work with our customers to identify, design, and manufacture the correct packaging for their products every day.
-We also believe it’s helpful to our customers to understand why child resistant packaging is so important.
+This allows us to service producers of prescription drugs, over-the-counter medicines, supplements, vitamins, and lifestyle products better than anyone else.
+We work with our customers to identify, design, and manufacture the correct product packaging every day.
+We also believe it’s helpful for our customers to understand why child resistant packaging is so important.
 Let’s review how and why child resistant packaging got started.

 Origins of Child Resistant Packaging